history

 Underwood 1 typewriter – 1896

-Within a few short years, the Underwood would usher in the new century and put an end to the period of rich diversity in typewriter design.
+Within just a few years, the Underwood ushered in the new century and brought an end to the rich diversity of typewriter experimentation that had defined the previous decades.